I’ve rambled a bit before about this thing called the Loudness War.

 “Hostages” was backed up on two different CDs.
 Both of them were toast.
 Unable to remaster the song any conventional way, I had to use the “clip restore” tool in Audacity and hope for the best.

 I know it’s technically impossible to “fix” clipping this way.
-You’re trying to replace information that’s been lost.
+You’re trying to replace information that’s been lost and can’t be recovered.
 But whatever sonic trickery was performed — by a free program, no less — I can’t find too much fault in it.
 The distorted peaks are gone.
 Maybe there’s a little less “air” in the sound of the song now compared to the others, but its a tradeoff I’m willing to accept.

 “Kings” was only backed up on one CD in finished form, and it just happened to be one of those Verbatim CDs I stopped using a long time ago thanks to how glitchy and unreliable they became.
 That one was dead too.
 For some reason I thought to back up an unmixed version of the song, when that wasn’t something I did much at the time.
 That CD wasn’t dead.
 Talk about getting lucky.

 I tried to reconstruct the original mix on LOVE SONGS FOR NIHILISTS to the best of my ability.
 I don’t think you can hear too many differences between the two.
-A few of the reverb swells early in the song are a little different in the new mix, because it’s almost impossible to dial that sort of thing in the same way twice.
+A few of the reverb swells early in the song are a little different in the new mix.
+I’m applying reverb to the entire mix there for a few seconds, and it’s impossible to dial that sort of thing in the same way twice.
 Otherwise it’s about the same as before.

 All the other mixes were left alone.